POLICY OF ETHICAL PRACTICE >

 Robert Morris University's EthicsPoint Reporting Hotline is not a 911 or Emergency Service.
 Reports submitted through the EthicsPoint Reporting Hotline may not receive an immediate response.
 If you require emergency assistance, please call 911.

 Within this Frequently Asked Questions page, we will cover the following three categories: 1) General Questions, 2) Protection for Reports, and 3) Student Concerns.
 Each category has specific questions and answers listed below.
-If your question is not answered within this page, please contact the Director, Internal Audit at 412-397-5274, or firstname.lastname@example.org, or the Director, Human Resources at 412-397-6277 or email@example.com.
+If your question is not answered within this page, please contact the Director, Internal Audit at 412-397-5274, or firstname.lastname@example.org, or the Senior Director, Human Resources and Payroll at 412-397-6277 or email@example.com.